Losing a lifetime companion is incredibly difficult, especially when it happens suddenly with little time to prepare.

 We’ve arrived at another Christmas, Mom, but I’ve got to keep it real.

-You’ve got a very different life now, and it’s a challenging deal.
+You’ve got a very different life now, and it’s a crappy deal.

 But this time of year has always been your favorite to soar.